 In 1945, Francis became the first goaltender to use a glove.
 He used a first baseman’s glove that he sewed to a cuff from a forward's glove.

-In 1945 Francis became the first goaltender to use a glove.
-He used a first baseman’s glove that he sewed to a cuff from a forwards glove.
-In addition to playing Francis became a coach following his retirement as a player.
-He coached for the Guelph Royals of the OHA before moving to the NHL with the New York Rangers in 1965 to 1975.
-During his ten years with the Rangers he made the playoffs in each year and led his team to a loss in the 1972 Stanley Cup Finals.
+In addition to playing, Francis became a coach following his retirement as a player.
+He coached for the Guelph Royals of the OHA before moving to the NHL with the New York Rangers from 1965 to 1975.
+During his 10 years with the Rangers, he made the playoffs each year and led his team to a loss in the 1972 Stanley Cup Finals.